UO-CS322/cs322-f24/week7/duckies/DockerCompose.md

 1. Build the Flask application image based on the provided Dockerfile.
 2. Pull the MongoDB image if it isn't already available.
 3. Create and start both the `web` and `db` services.

+If you make changes to your code or the `Dockerfile` you can rebuild with `docker-compose build`.

 ### Step 6: Access the Web Application